ivonunes/plumekit/docs/aws.md

 ## Static files (`Public/`)

-Your app's `Public/` directory (styles, images, and the content-hashed Plume bundle `app.*`) is copied to `dist/aws/public` by the build.
+Your app's `Public/` directory (styles, images and the content-hashed Plume bundle `app.*`) is copied to `dist/aws/public` by the build.
 On AWS, static files are not served by the Lambda: you **upload them to S3 and front them with CloudFront**, which routes the asset paths (`/app.<hash>.css`, `/app.<hash>.js`, your own files) to S3 and